tjb0607/pbm2braille/README.md

 ##usage

-it'll accept a PBM image and render it as text.
+it'll accept a raw PBM image and render it as text.
 Just give the PBM file as the first argument, or pipe it in.

     $ ./pbm2braille ./image.pbm
     ⠀⠀⠀⠀⠀⠛⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀